koenvangeerteruy/docker-openjdk/README.md

 * `jdk-11`, `jdk-11-debian`, `jdk-11-debian-10`, `jdk-11-buster`, `jdk-11u9.1-debian`, `jdk-11u9.1-debian-10`,  `jdk-11u9.1-buster`
 * `jdk-11-ubuntu`, `jdk-11-ubuntu-20.04`, `jdk-11-focal`, `jdk-11u9.1-ubuntu`, `jdk-11u9.1-ubuntu-20.04`,  `jdk-11u9.1-focal`

+Timestamped tags are also provided:
+* tags containing a `-SNAPSHOT-yyyymmdd.hhmm` postfix are developemt artifacts (from the main branch).
+Do not use them in a production environment.
+* tags containing a `-yyyymmdd` postfix are release artifacts

+**NOTE**: the `-SNAPSHOT` and timestamped tags are **NOT** maintained.

 ## Environment variables
 There are several environment variables available to tweak the behaviour.
 While none of the variables are required, they may significantly aid you in using these images.
 The variables are read by an init script which further appends to JAVA_OPTS.